Four Books and Five Classics: Five Classics

-The Five Classics (五經 (Wǔjīng)) are five pre-Qin (i.e. Spring and Autumn and Warring States periods) Chinese books that form part of the traditional Confucian canon.
+The Five Classics (五經 (Wǔjīng)) are five pre-Qin Chinese books that form part of the traditional Confucian canon.
 Several of the texts were already prominent by the Warring States period.
 Mencius, the leading Confucian scholar of the time, regarded the Spring and Autumn Annals as being equally important as the semi-legendary chronicles of earlier periods.
 During the Western Han dynasty, which adopted Confucianism as its official ideology, these texts became part of the state-sponsored curriculum.
 It was during this period that the texts first began to be considered together as a set collection, and to be called collectively the "Five Classics".